Why Is User Experience a More Important Ranking Factor Than You Think

 A ranking factor is a metric Google considers important enough to help it determine how much value your site is offering the end-user.

 There are lots of different ranking factors and, taken together, they can position you highly in the SERPs, lowly, or averagely.
+Keep checking your website’s metrics by using an online rank tracker to see if the methods you’re using are achieving the expected results

 Ranking factors include: